hannotify/hanno.codes/_drafts/java-26.md

 ### JEP 530: Primitive Types in Patterns, instanceof, and switch (Fourth Preview)

 Since Java 23, pattern matching supports primitive types in all pattern contexts, and in the `instanceof` and `switch` constructs.
-The feature has been in three consecutive preview statuses, and will be previewd for a fourth time in Java 26.
+The feature has been in three consecutive preview statuses, and will be previewed for a fourth time in Java 26.
 Let's first go through the differences with Java 22 before we highlight the changes in the fourth preview.

 #### Pattern Matching for Switch